TZstatsADS/Fall2016-proj3-grp5/README.md

 + Team #
 + Team members
-	+ team member 1
+	+ Alex Saez
-	+ team member 2
+	+ Mengyuan Tao
-	+ team member 3
+	+ Zichen Wu
-	+ team member 4
+	+ Peiran Zhang
-	+ team member 5
+	+ Mengya Zhao
 + Project summary: In this project, we created a classification engine for images of poodles versus images of fried chickens.
+We added new color features which decrease our test error a lot.
+At the same time, we trained our data by several classifiers, such as GBM, SVM, Randam Forest and Neural Network.
+Among these models, we select GBM as our baseline and advanced model.

 **Contribution statement**: ([default](doc/a_note_on_contributions.md)) All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.